-Many viewed the conflict as an unnecessary one, manufactured by James Madison and his Republican Party to further their own political interests.
-Rufus King, Federalist Senator and Minister to Great Britain, stated that he “regarded the war, as a war of party and not of country.”
-That perspective became particularly intense among Federalists after a series of riots in Baltimore during the summer of 1812.
-Federalists believed the violence was aimed at intimidating those who challenged President Madison’s war declaration.
+The Federalists strongly opposed the War of 1812.
+Many Federalists viewed the conflict as an unnecessary one, manufactured by James Madison and his Republican Party to advance their own political interests.
+Federalist Senator Rufus King stated that he “regarded the war, as a war of party and not of country.”
+That perspective was adopted among Federalists after a series of riots in Baltimore during the summer of 1812.
+They believed the violence was meant to intimidate those who challenged President Madison’s war declaration.

 Federalists often disagreed with the president’s wartime strategy.
 Many believed the war should be restricted to clashes on the high seas rather than campaigns on land.
-Federalists generally opposed the Republican strategy of invading Canada, believing it would result in disaster for America.
-And party members disagreed with Republicans’ decision to target Britain while rejecting the opportunity to confront France.
-Many Federalists believed the nation’s real enemy was Napoleon, described by one party member as the “arch-Fiend who has long been the curse and Scourge of the European World.”
+Federalists generally opposed the Republican strategy of invading Canada, believing it would bring disaster to America.
+They disagreed with the Republican decision to target Britain while rejecting the opportunity to confront France.
+Many Federalists believed the nation’s real enemy was Napoleon.

-Although Federalist opposition to the war could be found throughout the nation, it was most intense in New England.
-By 1814, Federalists there were eager to bring the conflict to an end.
-But Madison held fast, unwilling to make any concessions to the British.
-With British forces occupying parts of coastal Maine and devastating the coastal commerce vital to their maritime economies, New England Federalists saw themselves as shouldering an unfair share of the war’s burdens.
+Although there was Federalist opposition to the war throughout the nation, the opposition was most intense in New England.
+By 1814, Federalists there were eager to end the conflict.
+But Madison was unwilling to make any concessions to the British.
+With British forces occupying parts of coastal Maine and devastating the coastal commerce vital to their maritime economies, New England Federalists felt they shouldered an unfair share of the war’s burdens.

-Leading Federalists in New England believed that the best way to register their displeasure with the conflict was to oppose it visibly and vigorously.
-When New England’s ranking general Henry Dearborn tried to call out companies of state militia to support an offensive into Canada, the governors of Connecticut, Rhode Island and Massachusetts refused to provide the requested troops, arguing that militia could only be provided for defense against invasion.
+Leading Federalists in New England believed that they should visibly oppose the conflict.
+When New England’s ranking general Henry Dearborn tried to call out companies of state militia to support an offensive into Canada, the governors of Connecticut, Rhode Island and Massachusetts refused to provide troops, arguing that militia could only be provided for defense against invasion.

-Ultimately, New England Federalists became so angered at the prosecution of the war that they staged a meeting at Hertford, Connecticut, in the winter of 1814-15.
+In the winter of 1814-15, New England Federalists became so angry at the continuation of the war that they staged a meeting at Hertford, Connecticut.
 That meeting, which became known as the Hartford Convention, provided Federalist delegates with the opportunity to air their grievances and discuss responses to the Republicans’ leadership.
-One of the remedies proposed at the convention, New England’s secession from the Union, struck many as extreme—but from the perspective of some radical Federalists, the president’s war invited discussion of such a drastic solution.
+One of the convention proposals was that New England would secession from the Union.
+This option seemed extreme, but some radical Federalists believed that the president’s war required a drastic solution.